Reactor with Multiple Processes: ASM1/ASM3 with Aeration

 Step-by-Step Explanations

-As always, the first step is the setup in loading the packages:
+As always, the first step is the setup by loading the packages:

-using ModelingToolkitStandardLibrary # Standard library for MTK.
+using ModelingToolkitStandardLibrary.Blocks # Standard library for MTK.
 Provides e.g. simple math operations (adder, product...), controllers (PID) and more

 using DifferentialEquations # Solve the equations